GatesLab/gimme/README.md

 -   Works well with as little as 3 or as many as 20 variables.

 -   Can be freely downloaded by installing the package "gimme" in R.

+-   Requires at least T = 30 time points per person / per variable, with T = 60 and above recommended.

 **Running GIMME**
 =================